Job control and useful commands

 , --reservation

-, and more to only show the queue for those select partitions, nodes, or reservation.
+, and more, to only show the queue for those select partitions, nodes, or reservations.

 Job state codes (ST)